 If you terminate employment with the Employer and subsequently die, your beneficiary will be entitled to your remaining interest in the Plan at the time of your death.
-The provision in the Plan providing for full vesting of your benefit upon death does not apply if you die after terminating employment.

 ARTICLE IX TAX TREATMENT OF DISTRIBUTIONS

 What are my tax consequences when I receive a distribution from the Plan?